lucascortes/SwiftUnitTesting/README.md

 }
 ```

-And test that the wright path is sent and the wright book is returned.
+And test that the right path is sent and the right book is returned.

 ```javascript
 let networkManagerMock = NetworkManagerMock()